Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "For every effect there is a root cause.
-Find and address the root cause rather than try to fix the effect, as there is no end to the latter."
+> "Grudges are for those who insist that they are owed something; forgiveness, however, is for those who are substantial enough to move on."
-> — **Celestine Chua**
+> — **Criss Jami**

 ---